 If you’ve got a gig out of town, you can claim accommodation and subsistence.
-This means you can get your hotel and food covered (your lunch won’t be unless it coincides with travelling on business).
+This means you can get your hotel / hostel and food covered (your lunch won’t be, unless it coincides with travelling on business).
 Don’t be overzealous though – you’re not getting away with a 5-star hotel and lobsters.
 Be modest and be smart.

-You’ll also be able to claim for smaller items such as strings, drumsticks and resin.
+You’ll also be able to claim for smaller items such as strings and drumsticks.
 These are considered consumable as obviously they won’t last forever, so they’re allowable.